Observation is the first step.

 Called the OODA Loop, the model outlines a four-point decision loop that supports quick, effective and proactive decision-making.
 The four stages are:

-Figure 1 – The OODA Loop Sequence
+Figure 1 below shows the OODA Loop sequence:

 Observing and orienting correctly are key to a successful decision.
 If these steps are flawed, they'll lead you to a flawed decision, and a flawed subsequent action.
 So while speed is important, so too is improving your analytical skills and being able to see what's really happening.